-The Ministry of Culture of the PRC promulgated the Internet Culture Administration Tentative Measures, or the Internet Culture Measures, on May 10, 2003, which became effective on July 1, 2003, and which were amended on July 1, 2004 and February 17, 2011.
+The Ministry of Culture of the PRC promulgated the Internet Culture Administration Tentative Measures, or the Internet Culture Measures, on May 10, 2003, which were last amended on December 15, 2017.
 The Internet Culture Measures require ICP operators engaging in Internet culture activities to obtain an Internet culture business operations license from the Ministry of Culture in accordance with the Internet Culture Measures.
 The term "Internet culture activities" includes, among other things, acts of online dissemination of Internet cultural products, such as audio-visual products, games, performances of plays or programs, works of art and cartoons, and the production, reproduction, importation, sale (wholesale or retail), leasing and broadcasting of Internet cultural products.

-According to an answer published on the official website of the local counterpart of MOC in Beijing on August 2, 2017, educational products are not deemed as "internet cultural products" defined under the Internet Culture Provisions.
+According to a response published on the official website of the local counterpart of MOC in Beijing on August 2, 2017, educational products are not deemed as "internet cultural products" defined under the Internet Culture Provisions.
 Currently, Beijing Xuncheng and its subsidiaries are all located in Beijing and are therefore not required to obtain the Internet Culture Operation License.